DWI

 Oftentimes, police obtain incriminating evidence against people in violation of their constitutional Fourth Amendment rights.
 DWI arrests are not immune to this sadly immutable condition.
 For example, One of our unlucky clients left Purdy’s Farmer and the Fish in northern Westchester County after a Sunday Funday and wrapped his motorcycle around a tree.
 He was taken by ambulance to the hospital (he suffered no severe injuries thank God), where police coerced him to provide a blood sample.

 The analysis of his blood revealed a .19 BAC and cocaine.
 He was prosecuted for aggravated DWI and DWAI drugs.
-After conducting pre-trial suppression hearings and extensive motion practice and oral arguments, partner Kenny Calvey exposed the police misconduct and the blood results were suppressed.
+After conducting pre-trial suppression hearings and extensive motion practice and oral arguments, the police misconduct was exposed and the blood results were suppressed.
 All criminal charges were later dismissed as a direct result.

 To defend a DWI or any criminal case, you have to be creative.
 If you or one of your loved ones have recently learned the hard way that deciding to drive home after a couple of drinks is a big deal after all, call our top-ranked DWI attorneys.
 We will analyze your case from the moment you made that life-changing choice to drive, to the moment you walked out of the police station charged with DWI to determine exactly how we can best defend your unique case and utilize all available mechanisms under the law to help you avoid suspension of your driving privileges while we beat the DWI charges against you.